-What is Swing Trading?
+What Is Swing Trading?

 Advantages of Swing Trading

-On paper, swing trading carries a fairly sound methodology, but no one can avoid the fact that it’s a fairly risky approach.
+On paper, swing trading carries a sound methodology, but no one can avoid the fact that it’s a fairly risky approach.
 However, with risk comes reward; swing trading carries a number of key advantages that just might give it an edge over other popular trading methods.

-Trade within clear boundaries
+Trading within clear boundaries

-In swing trading, your stop losses are small, especially when weighed against longer term trades.
-For example, the stop losses on a swing trade could be 100 pips when based on a typical four-hour chart, but for a stop loss based upon a weekly chart and overall position, you might be staring down at 400 pips.
+In swing trading, your stop-losses are small—especially when weighed against longer-term trades.
+For example, the stop-losses on a swing trade could be 100 pips when based on a typical four-hour chart, but for a stop-loss based on a weekly chart and overall position, you might be staring at 400 pips.